AntonZhao/firstRepo/papers/Distant Supervision for Relation Extraction via Piecewise Convolutional Neural Networks.md

 >- 原文地址：http://aclweb.org/anthology/D/D15/D15-1203.pdf
 ___
 ### Introduction
-The distant supervision strategy is an effctive method of automatically labeling trainning data.
+>The distant supervision strategy is an effctive method of automatically labeling >trainning data.
 However it has two shortcomings when used for relation extraction.
-  1. the distant supervision assumption is too strong and causes wrong label problem.
+>  1. the distant supervision assumption is too strong and causes wrong label problem.
+>  2. previous methods have typically applied supervised models to elaborately >designed features when obtained the labeled data through distant supervision.
+These >errors may lead to error propagation or accumulation.

   **太容易产生错误的标记。**
-  2. previous methods have typically applied supervised models to elaborately designed features when obtained the labeled data through distant supervision.
-These errors may lead to error propagation or accumulation.

   **错误会积累会传播。**

 >A sentence is inherently divided into three segments according to the two given entities.
 The internal context includes the characters inside